eProsima/Fast-DDS/examples/C++/DDS/LifespanQoSExample/README.md

 # Lifespan QoS example

-This example illustrates how to use the Lifespan QoS in a Fast-RTPS application.
+This example illustrates how to use the Lifespan QoS in a Fast DDS application.

 To launch this test open two different consoles:

-In the first one launch: ./LifespanQoSExample publisher
+In the first one launch: ./DDSLifespanQoSExample publisher
-In the second one launch: ./LifespanQoSExample subscriber
+In the second one launch: ./DDSLifespanQoSExample subscriber

 ## Application behaviour